blockschain/truffle-docs/content/zh/docs/truffle/reference/contact-the-developers.md

   <div class="col">
     <div class="bd-dark-cream pt-4 pb-4 pl-5 pr-5 hs-form-inline hs-form-docs">
       <h3>SIGN UP FOR THE TRUFFLE MAILING LIST</h3>
       <p>Sign up today to be a member of the Truffle mailing list.
-You'll be added to our low volume mailing list which we'll use to communicate future changes, development ideas and allow you to shape Truffle's development.</p>
+You'll be added to our low volume mailing list which we'll use to communicate future changes, development ideas and allow you to shape Truffle's development.
       <!--[if lte IE 8]>
         <script charset="utf-8" type="text/javascript" src="//js.hsforms.net/forms/v2-legacy.js"></script>
       <![endif]-->